Meet Tube, Gypsy, Crown and Bead, the Four Types of Nonbezel Stone Settings

 Bead settings rely on skillful use of the graver, beading tools, and positioning of the stone seats.
 Beads can hold adjacent stones–in the case of pave–or just one.
 Bead settings can also be enhanced by cutting a star in the top of the beads with the graver around the setting to create an extra flash of shine around a small stone.

-To learn more about stone settings and how to set stones in beautiful art jewelry from a variety of master jewelers and experts, turn to Lapidary Journal Jewelry Artist magazine.
-Back issues of LJJA are available on convenient annual collection CDs, and the 2008 Lapidary Journal Jewelry Artist magazine collection CD is available now in the Jewelry Making Daily Shop!
+To learn more about stone settings and how to set gemstones in beautiful jewelry from a variety of experts, turn to Lapidary Journal Jewelry Artist magazine.
+Back issues of LJJA are available in convenient annual collections.

 P.S.
 You’ll find general instructions for creating the four stone settings mentioned here in our free stone-setting eBook.